Last Updated: December 5, 2025

 During my trial, I searched for companies that were “SaaS companies of GTM tools and companies”, and enriched them with the CEO LinkedIn url, the company’s estimated revenue, and the outreach tool they used.
 The list of companies they returned back, and the enrichments, for the most part, matched what I was looking for.

 However, when I searched for people, it was a bit hit and miss.
-I searched for “Head of Partnerships in GTM Tools”, with work email, and phone numbers as enrichments columns.
+I searched for “Head of Partnerships in GTM Tools”, with work email and phone numbers as enrichment columns.

-Exa then generated a list that looked solid, at first glance, but once I delved into the people, a small # of them were people who changed jobs (no longer holding the title of Head of Partnerships) recently.
+Exa then generated a list that looked solid at first glance, but once I delved into the people, a small number of them were people who had recently changed jobs (no longer holding the title of Head of Partnerships).
 Most of them were people who changed jobs within the past month.
-I imagine Exa probably doesn’t refresh their Linkedin people database everyday, which is understandable, so you might have to live with a few inaccuracies.
+I imagine Exa probably doesn’t refresh their LinkedIn people database every single day, which is understandable, so you might have to live with a few inaccuracies.

 Exa did do a good job of retrieving phone numbers and business emails for most of the contacts, and most of them were correct.